Piracy in the Atlantic World: Geographic area

-Pirates, during what is called the "Golden Age of Piracy" of the late seventeenth century and early eighteenth century operated on a truly global scale.
+During the “Golden Age of Piracy” of the late seventeenth century to early eighteenth century, pirates operated on a global scale.

 Caribbean

 North Atlantic

 Most of the pirates known during this period originated from Europe.
 Much of the known pirate activity that took place in the Northern Atlantic was along the Eastern Seaboard of Canada and the US mainland, from Newfoundland to the Florida Keys.
 Newfoundland fisheries were known as recruiting areas for pirates in the early eighteenth century.
-Black Bart Roberts had a run-in off the coast of Newfoundland as well.
-There he captured Samuel Cary, who gave an in-depth account of the event to a Boston newspaper.
+Bartholomew Roberts had a run-in off the coast of Newfoundland as well.
+There, he captured Samuel Cary, who gave an in-depth account of the event to a Boston newspaper.
 New York was a popular place for pirates to unload their goods.
 During the first quarter century of 1700s, one of the best known events is Blackbeard's blockade of Charleston's port often acknowledged as the pirate wars of South Carolina.

 Africa

 Africa was intimately tied to the economy of the Caribbean.
-Responsible for fueling the sailors that pirates preyed on, the sugar plantations of the Caribbean, and European colonies on the American mainland, traffic from Africa was routinely targeted by pirates.
+The Atlantic slave trade—fueling the Caribbean economy—was frequently targeted by pirates..
 On numerous occasions, mutinous slave ship crews turned pirate.
-Bartholomew Roberts wreaked havoc for traders of all goods on the west coast of Africa.
+In addition, Bartholomew Roberts wreaked havoc for traders of all goods on the west coast of Africa.

 As capitalism developed as an economic system in early modern Europe, overseas colonies became increasingly important in the Atlantic "triangular trade" system.
-Labor-intensive colonial plantations generated a need to find a stable, long-term labor force.
+Labour-intensive colonial plantations generated a need to find a stable, long-term labour force.
 Indentured servants posed a problem in that they had legal rights and could eventually become a competing force.
-The advantages of slave labor in comparison with the disadvantages of indentured servitude contributed to the growth of the European slave trade.
-Pirates were frequently a thorn in the side of European merchant companies in Africa such as the Royal African Company (RAC).
-They disrupted the flow of labor and capital by attacking, capturing and sometimes destroying slave ships.
-Pirate captains often absorbed captured slaves into their crews, and Black persons, both African and African American made up a substantial part of the pirate vanguard.
+The advantages of slave labour in comparison with the disadvantages of indentured servitude contributed to the growth of the European slave trade.
+Pirates were frequently a thorn in the side of European merchant companies in Africa, such as the Royal African Company (RAC).
+They disrupted the flow of labour and capital by attacking, capturing and sometimes destroying slave ships.
+Pirate captains often absorbed captured slaves into their crews, and Black people, both African and African American, made up a substantial part of the pirate vanguard.
 The pirate's disruption of the transatlantic slave trade declined after the end of the Golden Age of Piracy, which led to an increase in the trade by the mid-18th century.